yaroslav-matala/stylelink-crm/README.md

 - **Heroku**: A platform-as-a-service (PaaS) that is used to deploy and run the web application.
 - **Git**: Version control for source code management.
 - **GitHub**: A platform for hosting and collaborating on code, used to store the project repository.

 ---

+## Known Bugs

+### Issue with Allauth Signup Page

+- **Description**: The password hint section in the Allauth signup page includes an `<ul>` tag nested inside a `<small>` tag.
+This structure does not pass HTML validation, as the `<ul>` element is not allowed as a child of the `<small>` element.

+- **Impact**: While this does not break the functionality of the signup page, it does result in HTML validation errors.

+- **Potential Solution**: A possible fix would involve overriding the Allauth signup template and adjusting the structure to ensure the `<ul>` tag is placed outside of the `<small>` tag or replaced with a semantically valid alternative.

+- **Status**: This issue is currently under review and will be addressed in a future update.

+If you encounter this bug, feel free to open an issue or suggest a solution in the repository.

+---